tcltk/tcl/doc/markdown/lappend.md

 # Description

-This command treats the variable given by *varName* as a list and appends each of the *value* arguments to that list as a separate element, with spaces between elements.
-If *varName* does not exist, it is created as a list with elements given by the *value* arguments.
+This command treats the variable given by \fIvarName\fR as a list and appends each of the \fIvalue\fR arguments to that list as a separate element, with spaces between elements.
+If \fIvarName\fR does not exist, it is created as a list with elements given by the \fIvalue\fR arguments.

 ::: {.info -version="TIP508"}
-If *varName* indicate an element that does not exist of an array that has a default value set, list that is comprised of the default value with all the *value* arguments appended as elements will be stored in the array element.
+If \fIvarName\fR indicate an element that does not exist of an array that has a default value set, list that is comprised of the default value with all the \fIvalue\fR arguments appended as elements will be stored in the array element.
 :::

-**Lappend** is similar to **append** except that the *value*s are appended as list elements rather than raw text.
+**Lappend** is similar to \fBappend\fR except that the \fIvalue\fRs are appended as list elements rather than raw text.
 This command provides a relatively efficient way to build up large lists.
-For example, "**lappend a $b**" is much more efficient than "**set a [concat $a [list $b]]**" when **$a** is long.
+For example, "**lappend a $b**" is much more efficient than "**set a [concat $a [list $b]]**" when \fB$a\fR is long.

 # Example

-Using **lappend** to build up a list of numbers.
+Using \fBlappend\fR to build up a list of numbers.

 ```
 % set var 1